 - Receive, hold and disburse funds donated by individuals, foundations, corporations, and

 governmental entities that are earmarked for particular offices, programs and/or services within the 26th Judicial District.

-- Support fundraising activities for court system offices and programs within the 26th Judicial District consistent with abilities and resources.
+- Support fundraising activities for court system offices and programs within the districts that we serve consistent with abilities and resources.